dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise3.md

 If there are any questions at any point, please email the TA.

-Email: asisandhu at ucdavis dot edu

 ## Due Date and Submission Information
 This code review is due on:
-Monday, May 13th.
+Wednesdasy, May 5th.

 A successful submission should consist of a copy of this markdown document template that is modified with your peer-review.
 The file name should be the same as it is in the template: `CodeReview-Exercise3.md`.
 You also need to include your name and email address in the `Peer-reviewer Information` section below.
-This review document should be placed into the base folder of the repo you are reviewing in a branch called `review`.
-This branch should be on the origin of the repository you are reviewing.
+This review document should be placed into the base folder of the repo you are reviewing the `master` branch.

 If you are in the rare situation where there are two peer-reviewers on a single repository, append your UC Davis user name before the extension of your review file.
 An example: `CodeReview-Exercise3-username.md`.
-Both reviewers should submit their reviews in the `review` branch.
+Both reviewers should submit their reviews in the `master` branch.
 ___
 # Solution Assessment #